Provision of information on the procedure

 Competent officials are also obliged to inform asylum seekers about how they can contact non-governmental organisations and UNHCR, and how to obtain legal assistance and representation.[2]

 In practice, respondents reported that there is no specifically tailored information provided to unaccompanied asylum-seeking children.
-In most of the cases they are informed in the same way as adults, while they are also informed that they will have a legal representative.
+They are informed in the same way as adults, while they are also informed that they will have a legal representative.
 In general, unaccompanied children do not understand what this means.
-UNHCR also stated that there is a lack of accessible and adequate information materials for asylum-seeking children.
-The JRS representative in Radauti reported that Save the Children representatives organised information sessions with visual materials for the children on their rights and obligations.
+UNHCR also stated that there is a lack of accessible and adequate information materials for asylum-seeking children, child-friendly materials being an option.

 Information on the Dublin procedure